Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 My current understanding of Python is that it is built of list, dictionary and class structures.
 As such, my challenge for this project was to:
 - build a list of players based on a validated number of players entered by the user
 - populate that list with predetermined player/pawn color values.
 (This could easily have been an inputted name)
 - using dictionary comprehension, build a dictionary based of the above list.
 Each key is the same as each list value.
-As I wanted to follow an OOP paradigm the corresponding values were to be *instances* of a *Player* class.
+As I wanted to follow an OOP paradigm the corresponding values were to be *insts* of a *Player* class.
-- each instance can be accessed by their respective key (which serves as the iterable).
+- each inst can be accessed by their respective key (which serves as the iterable).
 Multiple methods and attributes can be added for improved versatility/future development.
 For an MVP, only the pawn_color and curr_position are present.

 The **Player** class
 ``` python